Find a Therapist for ADHD in Miami

 Remote only

 Joel Harris is a Psychotherapist in undefined, undefined and has been in practice for 23 years.
-They treat ADHD, Loneliness/Isolation, Social Anxiety.
+They treat ADHD, Grief and Loss, Relationship(s) with Parents/Children/Family.

 View profile